couchbase/query/docs/n1ql-preview-model.md

 atomic-valued and tuple-valued attributes, and both single-valued and multi-valued attributes.

-With first-class nesting, every path, or a chain of attribute traversals, is queryable.
+With first-class nesting, every attribute path, or a chain of attribute traversals, is queryable.
 Hence, every fragment is retrievable by query.

+In our shopping cart example, every bucket or attribute path would reference a set of fragments: *Customer, Customer.Name, Customer.Addresses, Customer.Addresses.Zip, Product, Product.UnitPrice, Shopping\_Cart, Shopping\_Cart.Customer\_Id, Shopping\_Cart.Line\_Items, Shopping\_Cart.Line\_Items.Quantity,* etc.

 ### JSON